Why contact a stranger for help when you have friends and family who are willing and consistently offering their help and support?

 The therapeutic setting offers safe, non-judgmental, high quality space and time that is specifically structured to your needs, abilities, and comfort level.
 The goals for therapy as well as the style and pace of intervention will be what you feel comfortable with once I complete a thorough clinical assessment and you have a clear understanding of the therapeutic approaches I am trained and qualified to use to help you.

-My role is to help you recognize patterns and processes that have reduced the quality of your life and to give you information, tools, and support to make the changes you want to make, and to give your the tools necessary to work toward meeting the goals you have set for yourself.
+My role is to help you recognize patterns and processes that have reduced the quality of your life and to give you information and to make the changes you want to make, and to support you as you work toward meeting the goals you have set for yourself.
 I use evidence based interventions and approaches that help you create useful structure, develop communication strategies, identify and set healthy boundaries, and teach you coping skills and strategies that have applications in real world situations.